yargs/yargs/README.md

 Any command-line argument given that is not demanded, or does not have a corresponding description, will be reported as an error.

-`global` indicates whether or not `strict()` should be applied both at the top-level and to sub-commands.
+`global` indicates whether or not `strict()` should be enabled both at the top-level and for each sub-command.

 <a name="string"></a>.string(key)
 ------------